linkedin/LiTr/README.md

 ## Using in Tests

-`MediaTransformer` is very intentionally not a singleton, to allow easy mocking of it in client code.
+`MediaTransformer` is very intentionally not a singleton, to allow easy mocking of it in unit tests.
+There is also `MockMediaTransformer` for UI tests, which can synchronously "play back" a sequence of listener callbacks.

 ## Testing